Table of Contents

 Use this stamp duty calculator to work out the likely cost for you.

-Again there is no way to avoid paying stamp duty, just be aware of it and the costs.
+Again there is no way to avoid paying stamp duty if you’re not claiming the Stamp Duty Concession.
+Just be aware of it and the costs.

 8. Council And Water Rates